Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 - /home/pi/klipper/out
 <img align="center" width=800 src="https://github.com/Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/blob/main/imgaes/winscp.PNG" />

-  - /home/pi/klipper/out
   - copy and paste "klipper.bin"to your desktop and change the name to "Robin_nano_v3.bin"
-  - format your SD card (attention it is not the one which is in the raspberry) use 32 bit 4096ko then paste"Robin_nano_v3.bin"
+  - format your SD card (attention it is not the one which is in the raspberry) use 32 bit 4096ko then paste"Robin_nano_v3.bin" in your sd card
   - Put SD card on your printer then turn-on and wait about 30s.
   - connect your raspberry with your printer using USB cable
   - Comeback to your ssh session then type: